tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 ### Dealing with records

 A record is a set of named fields, each of which may have a different type, such as a Python dictionary, or protobuf message.
-A `Record` block takes a record as input, applies a child block to each field, and combines the results into a tuple, which it produces as output.
-The output tuple can be passed to `td.Concat()` to get an output vector.
+A [`td.Record`](py/td.md#td.Record) block takes a record as input, applies a child block to each field, and combines the results into a tuple, which it produces as output.
+The output tuple can be passed to [`td.Concat()`](py/td.md#td.Concat) to get an output vector.

 For example, the following block converts a record of three fields into a 128-dimensional vector.
 It converts the `id` field to a vector using an